Members login here

 The agricultural sector together with food processing is most important in Norfolk, Suffolk and in the north Cambridgeshire.
 The region’s food processing is one of the largest in the UK and also has a strong R & D base present.

-The East of England has a great concentration of financial and business service activity with Hertfordshire (Hambros, PricewaterhouseCoopers), Chelmsford (M&G), Norwich (Norwich Union, Virgin Direct), Peterborough (Pearls Assurance) well established locations for companies.
+The East of England has a great concentration of financial and business service activity with Hertfordshire (Hambros, PricewaterhouseCoopers), Chelmsford (M&G), Norwich (Aviva), Peterborough (Pearls Assurance) well established locations for companies.
 Cambridgeshire now also has a great number of firms in business and professional services.

 The region has a great strength in the knowledge-based industries.
 The Cambridge area, Hertfordshire and Norwich contain clusters of world ranking companies in the biotechnology, computing and pharmaceutical sectors.

-The R&D expenditure in the East of England was 3.2% of the regional GDP (1998), which is the highest proportion than any other region in the UK.
-The region is also centre for academic research.
-There are seven universities based in the east of England.
-Cambridge University is the highest-ranking UK University and is renowned for world-class research in all sciences and engineering.
+The R&D expenditure in the East of England was 19,4% of total UK spending (2009), which is the second highest proportion than any other region in the UK.
+The region also hosts a number of world renowned research institutions.
+There are seven universities based in the east of England, spearheaded by the University of Cambridge, the highest-ranking UK and one of the world’s top five universities renowned for world-class research in all sciences and engineering.
 Cranfield University is a leading institution in the business and management studies and advanced engineering fields.
 University of East Anglia (Norwich) has a reputation for excellence in biological and environmental sciences and Essex University (Colchester) in economics.
-Besides these, Anglia Polytechnic University (Chelmsford), University of Hertfordshire, University of Luton are based in the region.
+Besides these, Anglia Ruskin University (Chelmsford), University of Hertfordshire, University of Luton are based in the region.
 De Monfort University (Leicester) and Loughborough University have also got regional centres in Bedford and Peterborough respectively.*

 East of England profile**